 Once you have your protein base, your vegetables are next.

-You’ll start with a red onion.
+As the recipe is written, you’ll start with red onion.
 If you’re not a fan of onions like me, you can skip this ingredient.

 You can use frozen spinach, but make sure you squeeze all the extra liquid out once it’s defrosted.
 Otherwise, you’ll have a very runny breakfast!

 Get your morning minerals in with fresh mushrooms.
 I personally like crimini mushrooms, but any variety will do.